The Generational Divide - and the Grief No One Talks About

 What they gave you wasn’t always enough.

-And sometimes, the most freeing step isn’t getting them to change.
+In therapy I help client’s realize that the most freeing step isn’t getting them to change.

 It’s releasing the hope that they will and choosing to build the emotional safety you needed within yourself instead.